sgowda97/real-time-app/README.md

 # Collaboration App

 A collaborative document management system.
 This application allows users to create, share, and collaborate on documents in real-time.
+This is not the complete solution, just a boilerplate.

 ## Features